Skip to main content

 Tax Audit Penalties and Consequences

-Two of the primary tools the Internal Revenue Service uses to motivate U.S. taxpayers to file honest, accurate returns are tax audits and tax penalties.
-While the audit process can be an unpleasant experience, what really keeps taxpayers in line is the fact that, in addition to forcing you to pay the tax due with interest, the IRS can impose substantial tax penalties
+Tax audits and tax penalties are two of the primary tools the Internal Revenue Service (IRS) uses to motivate U.S. taxpayers to file honest, accurate tax returns.
+The audit process can be an unpleasant experience.
+But what really keeps taxpayers in line is that the IRS can impose substantial tax penalties in addition to forcing you to pay the tax due with interest.

-The most common penalty imposed on taxpayers following an audit is the 20% accuracy-related penalty, but the IRS can also assess civil fraud penalties and recommend criminal prosecution.
-In certain limited circumstances, you can avoid the accuracy-related penalty if you can show that you had reasonable cause for underpaying your taxes.
+The most common penalty imposed on taxpayers following an audit is the 20% accuracy-related penalty.
+The IRS can also assess civil fraud penalties and recommend criminal prosecution.
+In certain limited circumstances, you can avoid the accuracy-related penalty if you show reasonable cause for underpaying your taxes.

 Accuracy-Related Penalty

-If the IRS conducts an audit of your return and finds it was not accurate, the 20% accuracy-related penalty may be assessed based on the understated amount.
-For example, let’s say the IRS finds that you should have paid an additional $10,000 in income tax and assesses a 20% accuracy-related penalty.
+If the IRS audits your income tax return and finds it is not accurate, the tax code allows an assessment of a 20% accuracy-related penalty based on the understated amount.
+For example, let's say the IRS finds that you should have paid $10,000 in additional taxes and assesses a 20% accuracy-related penalty.
 In that case, you would pay a $2,000 penalty in addition to the $10,000 in unpaid taxes and any interest due.

-The IRS will impose the accuracy-related penalty if you understated the amount of tax due on your return for one or more of the following reasons:
+The IRS will impose the accuracy-related penalty if you understate the amount of tax due on your return for one or more of the following reasons:

-• Not paying your taxes by the deadline.
-The IRS will charge you with a failure-to-pay penalty, which is usually 0.5% of your unpaid tax.
-The failure-to-pay penalty will be applied monthly until your taxes are paid in full.
+• Not paying your taxes by the deadline — The IRS will charge you with a failure-to-pay penalty, which is usually 0.5% of your unpaid tax liability.
+The failure-to-pay penalty will apply monthly until you pay your tax bill in full

 The accuracy-related penalty increases to 40% for any portion of your underpayment that can be attributed to gross valuation misstatements.
 It may also rise to 40% for failing to disclose some transactions lacking in economic substance or failure to properly disclose foreign assets.